-Invenomic Capital Management LP cut its stake in Compass Minerals International, Inc. (NYSE:CMP - Free Report) by 19.0% in the first quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 679,694 shares of the basic materials company's stock after selling 159,013 shares during the period.
-Invenomic Capital Management LP owned 1.64% of Compass Minerals International worth $6,314,000 as of its most recent filing with the Securities & Exchange Commission.
+Invenomic Capital Management LP decreased its position in Compass Minerals International, Inc. (NYSE:CMP - Free Report) by 19.0% during the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 679,694 shares of the basic materials company's stock after selling 159,013 shares during the period.
+Invenomic Capital Management LP owned about 1.64% of Compass Minerals International worth $6,314,000 as of its most recent SEC filing.

 (